 - If you didn't fix the problem that triggered the airbag light/code, you would not be able to clear the codes.
 They will return as soon as you restart the car.
 Read the codes again and fix the problem.
 Then reset the airbag light again.

 - Most airbag fault codes require a scan to clear the code and reset the light.
-In very few certain circumstances, the airbag light will turn off once you fix the underlying problem without the need of scan tool.
+In very few certain circumstances, the airbag light will turn off once you fix the underlying problem without the need of a scan tool.

 - Disconnecting the battery will not reset airbag light or clear codes stored in the airbag control module/SRS system.
 Generic OBD2 code readers can not clear BMW airbag light.